 From personal and professional experience, I am aware that anxiety, depression, traumatic experiences, grief, and the pains of life and marriage exist.
 Still, I prefer to look at what is going right with people.
 I believe each person has unique strengths and the personal power to overcome and find freedom and healing.

-My practice is informed by systems therapy and creates space for conversations to develop the awareness and insight needed to create meaning; then, identify and pursue your preferred future.
+My practice is informed by systems therapy and makes space for conversations to develop the awareness and insight needed to create meaning; then, identify and pursue your preferred future.

 Below is a description of my integrated practice methods: